mavafadar/tree-data-structures/README.md

 ##### Violin Plot

-This chart shows the relationship between function/parameter and iteration time.
-The thickness of the shaded region indicates the probability that a measurement of the given function/parameter would take a particular length of time.
+The violin plot is showing the relationship between the functions/parameters and the iteration time.
+The thickness of the shaded area is an indication of the probability that a measurement of the given functions/parameters would take a certain duration of time.

 ![image-20211202222733237](C:\Users\aifei\AppData\Roaming\Typora\typora-user-images\image-20211202222733237.png)
 ![image-20211202222706597](C:\Users\aifei\AppData\Roaming\Typora\typora-user-images\image-20211202222706597.png)